skip to main content

 Is there a minimum number of members needed in the PSG?

-Can additional TAB's or PSG's be done if you have concerns about a foundation doctor?
+Can additional TABs or PSGs be done if you have concerns about a Foundation doctor?

 What do I do if I am nominated to complete a PSG Form?

-If you have been nominated to complete a Placement Supervision Group (PSG) Individual Feedback Form about a foundation doctor, by or on behalf of the clinical/educational supervisor.
-The purpose of Foundation training is to ensure that newly qualified doctors transition from student to doctor, practice safely and become valuable members of the NHS workforce.
-Feedback is therefore very important to help the foundation doctor develop and to ensure patient safety.
-The areas you will be asked to comment on are regarding clinical practice, teamworking and professional attitude.
-You are invited to comment on all three areas but, if this is not possible, then please feedback on areas of practice on which you can comment.
-This feedback will be used by the clinical/educational supervisor to plan the foundation doctors training and as an assessment of their progress.
+Feedback is very important to help the foundation doctor develop and to ensure patient safety.
+The areas you will be asked to comment on are: regarding clinical practice, teamworking and professional attitude.
+You are invited to comment on all three areas, if this is not possible, then feedback on areas of practice on which you can comment.
+This feedback will be used by the CS or ES as an assessment of their progress and to plan the Foundation doctors training .

-A foundation doctor should complete 1 summary narrative for each of the 3 HLOs of approximately 300 words per HLO.
+A Foundation doctor should complete 1 summary narrative for each of the 3 HLOs of approximately 300 words per HLO.

-Does the foundation doctor complete a Summary Narrative every four months or just once for the year?
+Does the Foundation doctor complete a summary narrative every four months or just once for the year?

 How do we flag up specific mental health/ psychosocial aspects of cases on Turas for the portfolio?